logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cost-and-usage-report.md

 ##### Check Logz.io for your logs

-Give your logs the time specified in `CloudWatchEventScheduleExpression` to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your logs the time specified in `CloudWatchEventScheduleExpression` to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).

 All logs that were sent from the Lambda function will be under the type **billing**.